Andgit33/PetProject/README.md

 # Road Trip Planner 🗺️

 A RAG-based road trip planning tool that helps you discover destinations based on your preferences using semantic search and cosine similarity.
-Features an interactive web interface with maps, filters, and visual score breakdowns.
+The Streamlit UI includes improved geocoding + captions for maps, granular filters, and visual score breakdowns so you can explore each recommendation at a glance.

 ## Overview